Kimberly Birrell: 2017–18: First ITF Circuit singles title

 Birrell and Priscilla Hon were given a wildcard entry into the doubles at the 2017 Australian Open, losing in the first round to Sam Stosur and Zhang Shuai.

 At the end of September 2017, she reached the final at the Penrith International, losing to Olivia Rogowska.
 The following week in Brisbane, Birrell won her first ITF singles title by defeating Asia Muhammad in three sets.

-Birrell won her second career ITF singles title at the 2018 Darwin Tennis International.
+Birrell won her second ITF singles title at the 2018 Darwin Tennis International.

 In December 2018, she won the Australian Open Wildcard Playoffs.

-2019–20: Australian Open third round, first top-10 win, elbow injury and hiatus
+2019–20: Australian Open third round, first top-10 win, injury and hiatus

 Birrell started 2019 with a wildcard entry into the Brisbane International, where she claimed her first top 10 win over Daria Kasatkina, before losing to Lesia Tsurenko in the second round.

 At the Australian Open, Birrell defeated Paula Badosa in round one, earning her first Grand Slam main-draw win, before overcoming the 29th seed Donna Vekić in the second round.
 She lost her third round match against three time major champion and second seed, Angelique Kerber, in straight sets.

 In February, she played for Australia against the United States in the first round of the 2019 Fed Cup World Group, losing to Madison Keys, although Australia won the tie.

 Birrell lost in the first round of qualifying at Wimbledon, which proved to be her last competitive match for over a year due to an elbow injury.

 2021–22: Second hiatus and comeback

 Birrell played her first competitive match in 19 months at the 2021 Yarra Valley Classic where she lost in round one to Mona Barthel.

 She was given a wildcard into the 2021Australian Open, where she lost in the first round to Rebecca Marino.
 In February 2021, she made the third round of the Phillip Island Trophy, at which point she lost to fourth seed Petra Martić.
 It would be her final tournament for the year.

-In January 2022, she played her first professional match in 11 months, at the Melbourne Summer Set 1, where she defeated Martina Trevisan before losing to Lesley Pattinama Kerkhove in the final qualifying round.
+In January 2022, she played her first professional match in eleven months, at the Melbourne Summer Set 1, where she defeated Martina Trevisan before losing to Lesley Pattinama Kerkhove in the final qualifying round.

 Birrell then made the final round of the 2022 Australian Open qualifying.